jdoleary/Spellmasons/docs/TasksCurrent.md

+- I need better targeting spells
+    - Target by kind?
+        - Target kin
+    - Target by proximity with no limit?
+        - Quantum link
+    - Target ALL units with ... some unifying feature
+    - All shapes, cone, line, etc
+- Keywords in descriptions should be highlighted in blue like a link and if you click on them it pops up an explain modal
+    - Entity
+    - Target
 - **Prediction error with melee on live build!!!
 0.117.0**
 - Vortex should have it's own radius or not be allowed until a targeting spell is aquired